Alphabet Global News

 It was May 31, 1921 when the Black community of Tulsa, Oklahoma experienced the terror of several thousand white men, including police and city officials, finally converged in mass, upon the tax paying helpless citizens of the Greenwood district.

-Greenwood was a thriving neighborhood of 35 blocks of homes, over 6,000 residents, over 1,000 businesses, shopping centers, and the largest Black-owned hotel in America (all valued at over $35,000,000 in today’s dollars).
+Greenwood was a thriving neighborhood of 35 blocks of homes, over 10,000 Black residents, over 1,000 businesses, shopping centers, and the largest Black-owned hotel in America (all valued at over $35,000,000 in today’s dollars).

 What happened?
-There were many theories but one reality.
-In 1921 segregated Tulsa, Black residents were not allowed to use “White Only” public restrooms.
-Black men and women had to use hard-to-find “Colored Only” restrooms.
-This explains why the downtown “Shoe Shine Boy”, 19-year-old Dick Rowland, had to take the elevator, operated by Sarah Page, the 17-year-old White elevator operator of the nearby Drexel Building.
+There were many theories but one reality stands out.
+In 1921 segregated Tulsa, Black residents were not allowed to use “white Only” public restrooms.
+Black men and women had to use hard-to-find “Colored Only” restrooms in public spaces.

 Rowland had go to another floor where the “Colored Only” restroom was located.
 As the manually-operated elevator was being lowered to the ground floor it jerked and the Black “Shoe Shine Boy” fell forward and touched the girl.